sreehari-aot/IOT-server/README.md

     once all data is published.
 4. Client:-
     The client is a react application which helps to visualize the data in a graphical format.
+    The client is running in port 3000
+    To visit the client go to http://localhost:3000

     The client offers different charts
      - Line charts
      - Heatmaps (TODO)